Chooladeva/tripsdvisor-reviews/README.md

 This extreme imbalance (about 37 positive reviews for every 1 negative) created challenges in accurately identifying dissatisfaction, which was addressed during modelling.

-## 4. Understanding Customer Sentiment
+## Feature Engineering

 To understand what drives customer satisfaction or dissatisfaction, four types of text analysis methods were used
 - Sparse Vectors: TF-IDF and CountVectorizer
 - Dense Vectors: Word2Vec averaged and GloVe averaged embeddings

 Both sparse methods generated high-dimensional representations with shapes of (5,311, 10,000), capturing word frequency and importance across the corpus.

 The dense representations used pre-trained Word2Vec and GloVe embeddings averaged across each review, resulting in compact vectors of shape (5,311, 300).
 These capture semantic similarity.
-These methods enabled comparison of different machine learning models, helping to find the most effective approach to detect sentiment from written reviews.

-## 5. Sentiment Classification – Handling Imbalanced Data
+## Handling Extreme Class Imbalance

 The dataset showed extreme class imbalance, with over 97% of reviews labelled as positive.
 This posed a significant challenge in building models that could reliably detect the minority negative class.

 Two strategies were explored:

-- Class Weighting: Applied in Logistic Regression, SVM, and XGBoost to penalize misclassification of the minority class.
+- **Class Weighting**: Applied in Logistic Regression, SVM, and XGBoost to penalize misclassification of the minority class.
 This preserved the real-world sentiment distribution and improved recall for negative reviews.
-- SMOTE Oversampling: Synthetic negative samples were generated to balance the dataset.
+- **SMOTE Oversampling**: Synthetic negative samples were generated to balance the dataset.
 While this boosted recall, it also introduced instability and inflated false positives in some model combinations.

 Among all configurations, SVM with TF-IDF and class weighting achieved the most balanced performance, delivering strong precision and recall without overfitting.
 XGBoost only performed competitively when paired with dense embeddings (GloVe, Word2Vec), due to its tendency to overfit on sparse patterns.

-## 6. Building Sentiment Detection Models
+## Model Comparison
 To compare traditional classifiers against modern deep learning methods, two distinct approaches were implemented.

-- **Approach 1** – Traditional Models (Logistic Regression, SVM, XGBoost) with BERT Embeddings:
+- **Approach 1**: Traditional Models (Logistic Regression, SVM, XGBoost) with BERT Embeddings:
 Logistic Regression, SVM, and XGBoost were trained on BERT [CLS] pooled embeddings extracted from the pre-trained bert-base-uncased model.
 Among the traditional models, Support Vector Machines (SVM) with weighted classes performed best, balancing the need to catch negative feedback without mislabeling too many positive reviews.
 However, all traditional classifiers struggled to precisely distinguish negative reviews.

-- **Approach 2** – Modern Deep Learning (BERT Transformer):
+- **Approach 2**: Modern Deep Learning (BERT Transformer):
 In this method, BERT was fine-tuned end-to-end using the Hugging Face Transformers library, allowing it to adapt specifically to the hotel review sentiment classification task.
 Results showed, Fine-tuned BERT significantly outperformed all other models, especially in spotting negative reviews accurately.

+## Model Performance

 | Model                              | Accuracy (%) | F1-Score (Label=1) (%) | Precision (0) (%) | Recall (0) (%) | F1-Score (0) (%) |
 |------------------------------------|--------------|-------------------------|-------------------|----------------|------------------|